alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 What you need to do depends on if you’re exporting [within the EU](#plants-within-EU) or [outside the EU](#plants-outside-EU).

+$CTA

+Also check the import rules of the country you’re exporting to.
+Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html)

+$CTA

 ###Within the EU
 {:#plants-within-EU}